Welcome to Boevers Elementary School, home of the Boevers Bobcats!

 In the 1975-76 school year, George F. Boevers Elementary opened and was named after a 35-year veteran of the district who taught agriculture and was advisor to several school organizations.

-Pennington has been married for 16 years to Scott Pennington.
-He is a geography teacher on the Yale team at the 6th/7th Grade Center.
+Pennington has been married for 18 years to Scott Pennington.
+He is an administrative intern at the 6th/7th Grade Center.
 They have two boys, Cameron and Chapman.
 The family is busy with many sports and band throughout the school year.
 She also enjoys running, reading and spending time with her family.

 Union Student Safety HelpLine